UVMCS120BS2020/SC-GF-ME-GO-Project4/README.md

-# SC-ME-GO-Project4
+# Testing Randomization Algorithms

+For this project, our team created a series of different randomization algorithms and built a test suite to evaluate their effectiveness.
 When creating a shuffling algorithm, values within a vector must be swapped around in a fashion that lets every possible arrangement (a.k.a. permutation) have an equal likelihood of appearing.
 We use this notion as the basis for determining the "effectiveness" of every randomizing function created.